Overview of Costa Rica

 Hiring Activity and Trends in Costa Rica

-The COVID-19 pandemic brought remote working to the forefront of business strategies worldwide in 2020.
-According to the Continuous Employment Survey (ECE) administered by the National Institute of Statistics and Censuses (INEC), in the third quarter of 2021, of all of the salaried people in Costa Rica, 13.6% (209,000 people) worked remotely.
+According to the Continuous Employment Survey (ECE) administered by the National Institute of Statistics and Censuses (INEC), in the third quarter of 2023, of all of the salaried people in Costa Rica, 13.6% (209,000 people) worked remotely.
 64.6% of these remote workers were between 25 and 34 years old while 30.6% were between 35 and 44 years old.

 Legislation for Employees in Costa Rica